crypticsoft/dreamobjects/README.md

 * zips on large sites - Over 2G of data SHOULD fail now!

 <em>Remaining Issues...</em>
+* Permissions need to be set on the debug.txt file in order for logging to work properly.
+This includes the wp-content/upgrade/ folder where the zip file is intially created 'dreamobject-backups.zip'.
 * When people use WP_HOME and WP_SITEURL in their wp-config, it doesn't always work.
 I don't know why.
 It shouldn't care.